The most delicious baked pork tenderloin recipe comes out so moist and flavorful and is made with an incredible mushroom gravy all in one dish!

 Place pork tenderloin into the skillet, surrounding it with the veggies.

-Cook pork tenderloin at 400ºF for 10 minutes.
-Then, flip the pork tenderloin over and continue cooking anywhere from 12-16 minutes depending on the size of the pork.
+Bake the pork tenderloin at 400ºF for 10 minutes.
+Then, flip it over and continue cooking for anywhere from 12-16 minutes or until the internal temperature reaches at least 140ºF.

 How do you know when your pork is done?
 Use a meat thermometer to test the thickest part of the pork.
 The temperature should read anywhere from 140ºF to 145ºF.

 Carefully remove your baked pork tenderloin from the oven and then place the pork onto a large plate to rest for 5-10 minutes.

 By letting your baked pork tenderloin rest, it will continue cooking around 5ºF and become ultra-tender and juicy.